aa-phan/Suspect_Genie/README.md

 # Suspect Genie

-Suspect Genie is a Python-based machine learning tool designed for Symbotic that helps automatically identify shipping freight that may be unusable based on case dimensions and weight.
+Suspect Genie is a Python-based machine learning tool designed for Symbotic that helps automatically identify shipping freight that may be unusable based on freight characteristics such as case dimensions and weight.
 By leveraging a neural network and robust data processing pipelines, Suspect Genie streamlines freight screening, reduces manual labor, and improves operational efficiency in warehouse and shipping environments.

 ---